bizip/hello-react-front-end/README.md

 ### Prerequisites

 You need to have a git installed
-You need to have a basic knowledge about HTML and CSS
+You need to have a basic knowledge about ruby on rails and React

-### Setup
+### Setup the progect

-#### clone this project (using git clone https://github.com/bizip/math_magicians.git) to your local computer and use telminal to navigate into the parent directory of this project.
+#### clone this project (using git clone https://github.com/bizip/-hello-rails-front-end.git) to your local computer and use telminal to navigate into the parent directory of this project.

-### Install
+## OR

-#### Run npm install
+choose this repository as your templete

 ### Usage

-run: npm start
+run: Rails s

 ## Authors